NotStark/dlx/README.md

 <a href="https://www.buymeacoffee.com/NotStark"><img src="https://img.shields.io/badge/Buy%20Me%20a%20Coffee-FFDD00?style=for-the-badge&amp;logo=buy-me-a-coffee&amp;logoColor=black" alt="Buy Me a Coffee"><a/>

-If you find DLX helpful and it saves you time, please consider buying me a coffee!
+If you find DLX helpful and it saves you time, please give a star to the repo and consider buying me a coffee!
 Your support keeps this project going and fuels future updates.
 Thank you! 🙏

 ## About DLX - A Project for Downloading and Uploading Files to Fast Cloud Storage Providers